-The accompanying consolidated financial statements relate to the Advantage Portfolio.
+The accompanying consolidated financial statements relate to the Global Insight Portfolio (name changed on March 31, 2021, formerly Global Advantage Portfolio).
 The Fund seeks long-term capital appreciation.

 The Fund offers five classes of shares - Class I, Class A, Class L, Class C and Class IS.
-On April 30, 2015, the Fund suspended offering of Class L shares.
+On April 30, 2015, the Fund suspended offering Class L shares.
 Existing Class L shareholders may invest through reinvestment of dividends and distributions.
 In addition, Class L shares of the Fund may be exchanged for Class L shares of any Morgan Stanley Multi-Class Fund, even though Class L shares are closed to investors.
+On June 14, 2021, the Fund commenced offering Class IS shares.